Fishbite/space_invaders/README.md

 - alien bombs!
 - player sheilds to hide behind
 - reproduce the game on an HTML `canvas` element
+- code refactoring (it's a bit messy in there at the moment because we had to fudge some stuff)

 If you are interested in where the inspiration came from, please dig deep into the grey cells of the younger me back in the late 1970's :)